maryamshi/CSFun/README.md

 # CSFun

-CS Fundamentals Class Internship Sessions
-Keeing track of all the things we are covering at Ada
+Keeing track of all the CS Fundamentals content we are covering at Ada during internships